-WCRS is a highly regarded full service agency, based in London.
+WCRS was until recently a highly regarded full service agency, based in London.
 Until 2004, it was part of the Havas-owned Arnold Worldwide network.
 The agency's management team bought back their independence that year, and WCRS added to its resources with the acquisition of a string of marketing services companies involved in interactive, branded content, sponsorship and direct marketing.
-Parent group Engine was created as the umbrella for these different units, and now operates as a broadly integrated group offering a complete range of interlinked marketing services.
+Parent group Engine was created as the umbrella for these different units, becoming a broadly integrated group offering a complete range of interlinked marketing services.
 In 2019, most of the group's various subsidiaries including WCRS were merged under the umbrella Engine name.
 Recent expansion has revived memories of WCRS's early history.
 For a while, in the late 1980s, the agency aspired to become one of the world's largest marketing groups.
 The WCRS international network was later split out to form what is now the entirely separate media services business Carat.
 In 2014, US private equity investor Lake Capital acquired Engine Group, with a view to building up a new middle-tier marketing services holding company.
 There have been several restructurings of the collection of satellite businesses in recent years.
 One of the cornerstone units is CRM agency Partners Andrews Aldridge.
 More recent additions include creative and digital agencies Deep Focus and Trailer Park, and PR and activation units Slice, Mischief and MHP.
 Nielsen (in Campaign) estimated billings of £222m in 2017.
 UK corporate entity Engine Acquisition Ltd reported billings of £113m in 2016, revenues of £89m but a net loss of £3.1m.
 Lake Capital's Terry Graunke is chairman of Engine Group.
 Kasha Cacy, previously CEO of UM USA, was appointed as global CEO of Engine in 2018.
-Matt Edwards is CEO of WCRS.
+Matt Edwards is CEO of Engine Creative.

-Which clients does WCRS handle?
+Which clients does Engine handle?
 Find out more from the Adbrands Account Assignments database

-Who are the competitors of WCRS?
+Who are the competitors of Engine?
 See ranking of Leading UK Agencies

 Account assignments & selected contact information